 There are two different numbers you need to know about for your photos:

 Typically DSLR and smartphone photos are 2-3.0ish MB in size (or larger).
-You really want the file size to be 500 KB or smaller (best case is 150 KB or smaller) BEFORE you upload.
+You really want the file size to be 500 KB or smaller (the best case is 150 KB or smaller) BEFORE you upload.

 Don’t depend on plugins to “smush your file.”
-Uploading a 3.0 MB file to your WordPress puts a 3.0 MB file on the backend of your site and server.
+Think about it – uploading a 3.0 MB file to your WordPress puts a 3.0 MB file on the backend of your site and server.
 Photos are the number one reason for slow site speed (which is a SEO ranking factor).

 We are going to talk about image specs in width x height pixels.